WU-CVGL/Styl3R/README.md

 - [ ] Release gradio demo
 - [x] Release training code

+## 🙏 Acknowledgements
+This project is based on [NoPoSplat](https://github.com/cvg/NoPoSplat).
+We sincerely thank the authors for open-sourcing their excellent work.

 ## 📖 Citation

 If you find our work useful, please consider citing our paper: